hinawatts/openai-playground/README.md

   - Queries return students by *meaning* (not just keywords).
 - **Hybrid filtering**: Combine SQL filters (`min_absences`) with vector search.
 - **AI-powered endpoint**: Natural language questions about students and their notes.
+- **RAG endpoint**: Introduced a Retrieval-Augmented Generation flow.
+  - Retrieves top-K relevant notes from Qdrant.
+  - Uses GPT (`gpt-4o-mini`) to generate natural-language summaries or answers.
+- **AI summaries**: Questions like *“Which students are struggling with writing?”* return a concise AI-generated answer instead of just raw notes.

 ---